black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 # Step 24
 Create a div element with the class of task.
 Utilize template strings to set the id attribute of the div to the id you destructured from the task data.

+# Step 25
+Create a p element and use template strings to set its content to the title you destructured.
+Right before the content of the p element, create a strong element with the text Title:.